hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 (tag-validation-anchor)=
 ### 6.2.1.
 Tag validation

-HED tag level validation checks each individual HED tag against its associated schema.
-The long-form of the tag must be in the schema under which the tag is being validated.
+Tag validation assures that the tag (in whatever form) is in the schema and that its associated attributes are valid.

+Tags that have a `#` placeholder child can be used with or without the extending value.
+If the tag is given with a value, tag validation assures that the value and units meet the requirements of the specified units and value classes.
+Tools may use this information in downstream processing.

+Tags that do not have a `#` placeholder child, but have the `extensionAllowed` attribute, either directly or through inheritance, may be extended.
+The extension is treated as a node in the schema, however, the extension cannot already be a node in the schema, and the extension must always be used with its parent tag.

+Tools may use these properties in downstream processing.

 See [**Tags that take values**](./03_HED_formats.md#323-tags-that-take-values) for additional details about HED schema nodes with placeholders.

-See [**Sidecar validation**](sidecar-validation-anchor) for information about the special role of `#` placeholders in sidecars.

-#### 6.2.1.2.
-Tag values and units

-As discussed in the previous section, schema `#` nodes must be leaf nodes that represent a value to be associated with the node's parent.

-If the `#` node has a *unitClass* attribute, the units must comply with those of the specified *unitClass*.
-The value and the units should always be separated by a blank.

 (string-validation-anchor)=
 ### 6.2.2.
 String validation

 HED string level validation focuses on the proper formation of HED strings and tag-groups within the HED strings including matching of parentheses and proper delimiting of HED tags by commas.

 Empty parentheses and multiple commas with no intervening tags represent empty tags and are invalid, as are HED strings with leading or trailing commas.

 Duplicated tags at the same level in a tag-group or at the top level are not allowed.
 For example, *(Red, Red, Blue)* is an invalid HED string.

+Tools may assume that validated HED strings have no duplicates, empty tags, empty groups, or mismatched parentheses.

 (sidecar-validation-anchor)=
 ### 6.2.3.
 Sidecar validation